Apollonius of Perga: Attributed ideas

 As a preliminary to the consideration in detail of the methods employed in the Conics, it may be stated generally that they follow steadily the accepted principles of geometrical investigation which found their definitive expression in the Elements of Euclid.

-With regard to moderns speaking of golden age geometers, the term "method" means specifically the visual, reconstructive way in which the geometer unknowingly produces the same result as an algebraic method used today.
-As a simple example, algebra finds the area of a square by squaring its side.
-The geometric method of accomplishing the same result is to construct a visual square.
+When referring to golden age geometers, modern scholars use the term "method" to mean the visual, reconstructive way in which the geometer produces a result equivalent to that produced by algebra today.
+As a simple example, the algebraic method to compute the area of a square is to square its side length; the analogous geometric method is to construct a visual square.
 Geometric methods in the golden age could produce most of the results of elementary algebra.

+Contribution to astronomy

+The equivalence of two descriptions of planet motions, one using eccentrics and another deferent and epicycles, is attributed to Apollonius.
+Ptolemy describes this equivalence in the Almagest.